 - Travel Expenses – any expenses incurred in the aftermath of your injury, which could include travelling to out of town physicians, taxi fares, etc.

 Going through the necessary steps to properly file a compensation claim for a slip or trip injury can seem arduous and taxing.
-Depending on who you reach out to for help, it can also be incredibly expensive.
+Depending on who you reach out to for help, it can also be costly.
 These ongoing legal fees can put a real dent in your pocket, especially if they begin right at the start of the process and continue throughout your claim.
-For those who aren’t currently working because of their injuries, this can be just as disheartening as the accident itself.
+For those who aren’t currently working because of their injuries, this can be just as disheartening as the accident at work itself.

 No one should have to experience this.
 It’s why we’ve come up with a way to help you get the representation you need and get you back on your feet as soon as possible.
-We offer something called the ‘No Win No Fee’ agreement.
+We offer something called the No Win No Fee agreement.
 Simply put, this means that you don’t pay a single penny in legal fees during the claims process.
 If we don’t win your claim, you don’t pay us a thing.
 Until the claim compensation has been paid out, you won’t be charged.
 When you do win, we’ll deduct our fee from the total compensation awarded.
-With average compensation for slip and fall, you receive the money you need to help you cope with the recovery from your accident.
+With average compensation for slip and fall, you receive the money you need to help you cope with the recovery from your slip at work accident.

 You also don’t have to worry about us taking a huge chunk of your compensation.
 Legally, we can take no more than 25% of the total compensation payout that you receive as our fee.
 This means you will receive at least 75% of the compensation regardless.
 Our clients love this protection, as you don’t pay anything until the trip and fall compensation has been issued.
-It’s stress free and simple.
+It’s stress-free and straightforward.

-It is essential that work environments are kept safe at all times.
+Work environments must be kept safe at all times.
 This ensures the health, safety, and comfort of all employees.
 To mandate for this, companies are required under nationally decreed health and safety standards to make sure that a safe environment has been provided.
 This means that if a fall at work does occur – whether a slip, trip, or otherwise – you are well within your legal rights to seek immediate action and fall at work compensation.